History of libraries: Islamic intervention

 The need for the preservation of the Quran and the Traditions of Muhammad is what primarily inspired Muslims to develop collections of writings.
 Mosques that were playing a central role in Muslims' day-to-day life gradually welcomed incorporated libraries that stored and preserved all types of knowledge, from devotional books like Quran to books on philosophy, geography and science.

 The centrality of the Qurʾān as the prototype of the written word in Islam bears significantly on the role of books within its intellectual tradition and educational system.
 An early impulse in Islam was to manage reports of events, key figures and their sayings and actions.
 Thus, "the onus of being the last 'People of the Book' engendered an ethos of librarianship" early on and the establishment of important book repositories throughout the Muslim world have occurred ever since.

 By the 8th century China's art of papermaking was acquired by Iranians and then developed across the whole Muslim world.
 From the art, Muslims developed papermaking into an industry.
 As a result of this technical enhancement, the books were more easily manufactured and they were more broadly accessible.
 Coincided with the encouragement of science and a breakthrough in the translation movement, public and private libraries started to boost all around Islamic lands. "libraries (royal, public, specialized, private) had become common and bookmen (authors, translators, copiers, illuminators, librarians, booksellers' collectors) from all classes and sections of society, of all nationalities and ethnic backgrounds, vied with each other in the production and distribution of books."

 A series of outstanding libraries within the Islamic territories were founded and flourished alongside the Islam spread.
 Abbasid Caliphs were true patrons of learning and collection of ancient and contemporary literature.
 This genuine enthusiasm actualized as exceptionally fine royal libraries in Baghdad, a ruling heart of Islamic lands.
 The Caliphs' generous support for retrieving, copying and collecting the resources flourished all sorts of expertise associated with books.
 The emergence of theological schools, later on, multiplied the libraries.
 These schools that were called Dar al Ilm, Madrasa or House of Knowledge were each endowed by Islamic sects with the purpose of representing their tenets as well as promoting the dissemination of knowledge.
 Rich libraries were inseparable components of 'Houses of knowledge'.
-The Nizamiyeh, founded by Nizam al Mulk, and Mustansiriyeh Madarsa, founded by al-Mustansir, were two most renowned and popular schools which attracted passionate students all across Muslim lands.
+The Nizamiyya of Baghdad, founded by Nizam al-Mulk, and the Mustansiriyya Madrasa, founded by al-Mustansir, were two most renowned and popular schools which attracted passionate students all across Muslim lands.

 The Fatimids (r.
 909–1171) and their successors at Alamut also possessed many great libraries within their domains, attracting scholars from every creed and origin.
 The historian Ibn Abi Tayyi' describes the Fatimid palace library, which probably contained the largest trove of literature on earth at the time, as a "wonder of the world".
 Similarly, at the torching of the Alamut library, the conqueror Juwayni boasts that its fame "had spread throughout the world".